bluedrop-learning-networks/.github/contributing.md

 - Provide explicit approval or disapproval with clear reasons.
 - Distinguish between blocking and non-blocking comments on code reviews.
 Blocking comments are those that require changes before the PR can be merged, while non-blocking comments are suggestions or improvements that may be addressed now or later.
+For example:

+    - Blocking: This is a critical workflow that is untested.
+Please write some tests for this.
+    - Nit: it would make sense for readability to define this variable closer to where it is used.

   If your review contains blocking comments, choose the "request changes" option.

 - With regard to code conventions, if it isn't enforced using static analysis in a GitHub Action (e.g., using eslint or prettier), consider its importance.
 If it's important enough, consider writing an eslint rule.
 - **Pull requests are not the only way to conduct code reviews.
 Consider doing pair reviews when the situation warrants